Equal Rights

 It’s about how systems should work going forward.

-What if many decisions simply focused on the information that actually matters — and nothing else?
+What if decisions simply focused only on the information that matters — and nothing else?

 A job application could focus on skills, experience, and ability.